In Suárez, Simeone found missing piece to forge a champion

 That included winners by Suárez in both of Atlético’s final two matches of the season where it was trailing.
 Suárez’s 88th-minute strike completed a 2-1 comeback win over Osasuna in the second-to-last round to keep Atlético in front of Madrid.
 And none was bigger than his second-half goal to complete the come-from-behind victory against Valladolid.

-After the win at Valladolid, Suárez was overcome by an outpouring of emotion that brought together the joy of victory and the satisfaction of having proven Barcelona wrong.
+After the win at Valladolid, Suárez was overcome by an outpouring of emotion that brought together the joy of victory and the satisfaction of having made Barcelona regret his exit.
 After embracing his teammates and coaches, Suárez sat on the turf and made a video call, apparently to his wife and children, where he openly wept.

 “This has been a hard season for the situation I had to go through, starting the season the way it did, being disrespected (by Barcelona) and having Atlético open its doors to me,¨ Suárez said, speaking through his tears after the final whistle.
 “I will always be thankful to this great club for that.
 I have been in soccer for many years and I think this has been the most difficult year for me.”